GRAINS-CBOT wheat hits 14-year peak on Ukraine crisis in volatile trading

 "That forces the market to pencil in no exports out of that region until spring and has the trade uncertain about what production in Ukraine will look like in 2022."

 (Reporting by Tom Polansek in Chicago.
-Additional reporting by Nigel Hunt in London and Naveen Thukral in Singapore; Editing by Jan Harvey, Kirsten Donovan and Richard Chang)
+Additional reporting by Nigel Hunt in London and Naveen Thukral in Singapore; Editing by Kirsten Donovan, Richard Chang and Grant McCool)

 ((Thomas.Polansek@thomsonreuters.com; https://twitter.com/tpolansek))